KevinVarZ7/Geospace-AI/README.md

 # Geospace-AI
-Repo for machine and deep learning applications to geospatial analysis in real-world applications.
+Repo for machine and deep learning methods for geospatial analysis in real-world applications.
 Some of the projects intended to be developed are:

 - Automatic classification of land covers by means of Convolutional Neural Networks, both pre-trained models and original developments.